jarontai/html2md/README.md

 }
 ~~~

-Usage caution: html2md is not a flutter widget.
-You should should convert html to markdown first then send it to the [flutter_markdown](https://pub.dev/packages/flutter_markdown) widget.
+Flutter usage caution: html2md is not a flutter widget!
+You should convert html to markdown first then send it to [flutter_markdown](https://pub.dev/packages/flutter_markdown) widget.

 ## Config